ranzes/multi-php/README.md

     </Files>
     ```
     There are some other methods for using the php53-script handler, see
-    the Apache documentation on handlers for more information.
-It should
+    the Apache documentation on handlers for more information on that.
+It
-    work wherever a handler can be used, if not, please report.
+    should work wherever a handler can be used, if not, please report.